NicolasFigueroa/RepData_PeerAssessment1/Assesment.md

 ```

-Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+4. Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.

 ```r